◊◊◊◊

 For heat lovers: Add minced, fresh jalapeno peppers or chipotle peppers for a smokier flavor to the pot before cooking.

-For veggie lovers: Add diced green or red bell peppers before cooking.
+Optional veggies: Add diced green or red bell peppers before cooking.

-Mushroom-Barley-Lentil Casserole
+Barley-Lentil Casserole

 8 oz sliced fresh mushrooms (optional)